vianadaniel/cros_todolist_api/README.md

 Debugger mode: Just press F5

-Use the extensions REST Client for Visual Studio Code src/rest/rest.rest to make requests
+Use the extension REST Client for Visual Studio Code src/rest/rest.rest to make requests

 ## With Docker